-Then-Supervisor Dorothy Ruggles, invited Marcus, who was studying Political Science at the University of South Florida, to be a speaker as part of a new initiative to reach High School students.
+Beginning in 1999 while still attending the University of South Florida, then-Supervisor of Elections Dorothy Ruggles, invited Marcus, who was studying Political Science at the University of South Florida, to be a speaker as part of a new initiative to reach high school students.
 The objective was to educate young people about the electoral process, register them to vote and encourage civic engagement.

-In 2007, Marcus was selected to serve on the Citizens Advisory Committee that was tasked with making a recommendation to the Pinellas Board of County Commissioners on an optical scan voting system.
-Tight deadlines created challenges in selecting the multimillion dollar system which had to be procured and implemented prior to the 2008 Primary.
-To best meet the needs of voters, numerous constituencies were considered, including voters with disabilities.
+In 2007, Marcus was appointed Deputy Supervisor of Elections and was selected to serve on the Citizens Advisory Committee that was tasked with making a recommendation to the Pinellas Board of County Commissioners on an optical scan voting system.
 The voting system recommended by the committee is still in use today.

-In May of 2012, Clark appointed Marcus as the Chief Deputy.
-It was clear to Supervisor Clark no one had more experience in dealing with complex matters of helping to run a Supervisor of Election’s Office than Marcus.
-Marcus assumed the position which she had spent a decade preparing for; one that oversaw all of her previous responsibilities and added in new ones that include preparing Canvassing Board meetings, managing personnel, a multimillion dollar budget and ensuring laws were followed across the entire organization.
+In 2012, Clark appointed Marcus as the Chief Deputy Supervisor of Elections.
+In this role, she oversaw all her previous responsibilities and added new ones that included preparing Canvassing Board meetings, managing personnel, a multimillion-dollar budget and ensuring laws were followed across the entire organization.

-Over her 17-year career with the Supervisor of Elections, Marcus has administered 300 municipal elections, 21 countywide elections, conducted 13 machine recounts, 12 manual recounts, 35 post-election manual audits and implemented two new voting systems.
+Over her 20-year career with the Supervisor of Elections, Marcus has administered more than 300 municipal elections, more than 25 countywide elections, conducted dozens of machine recounts, manual recounts and post-election audits and implemented two new voting systems.